OlaJurrek/clocks/README.md

-## Pure JS Clocks with Neon Glow Effect :clock1030:
+## Pure JS Clocks :clock1030:
+### with Neon Glow Effect :sparkles:
 The aim of this project was to get more familiar with **Date object** and some CSS3 properties such as box-shadow, text-shadow, border-radius, animations and CSS variables.
 I wanted also to use any other Web Fonts that Google Fonts.

-Since you are there don't forget to hover on city names to see them glowing :fireworks: :high_brightness:
+Since you are there don't forget to hover on city names to see them glowing :fireworks:

 [See demo](https://olajurrek.github.io/clocks/)